 Council approves new Downtown Innovation Center

-The City of Long Beach along with LBCC and BLANKSPACES launches new partnership to create entrepreneurial hub
+The City of Long Beach, LBCC & BLANKSPACES launches new entrepreneurial hub

 A partnership agreement approved by the Long Beach City Council on Tuesday, December 5, 2017, will create a new downtown learning and working center for business owners and entrepreneurs.
 The lease agreement formalizes a partnership between the City, Long Beach City College (LBCC) and BLANKSPACES to revitalize 309 Pine Ave. into a shared working environment and entrepreneurial innovation center.